 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 188.8.131.529 for Windows to help mitigate the risks.
+US-CERT encourages users and administrators to review Cisco advisory cisco-sa-20100812-tcp and apply any necessary updates to help mitigate the risks.

-US-CERT encourages users and administrators to review the following documents and apply any necessary updates or workarounds to help mitigate the risks:
+US-CERT encourages users and administrators to review Apple article HT4290 and update to QuickTime 7.6.7 to help mitigate the risks.